functionland/fx-blox/docs/grants/rocketpool-round-5.md

  - Milestone 0: PoC (Done)
  - Milestone 1: UI
  - Milestone 2: Backend and P2P logic
- - Milestone 3: Connecting to RocketPool APIs (through support from @jcrtp)
+ - Milestone 3: Connecting to RocketPool APIs (through support from Joe)

 ### How is the work being tested?
 Is testing included in the schedule?